 One of the biggest issues I see is preparedness experts loading up their get home bags and adding additional weight.
 To prepare for an urban disaster scenario, consider having a lightweight bag packed with the bare essential of gear to get home.
 This is not your fully loaded bug-out bag.
-The contents of a get home bag should be minimal and the items stored should be able carry you through the duration of getting home.
+The contents of a get home bag should be minimal and the items stored should be able to carry you through the duration of getting home.
 Keep practicality and weight of the contents in mind when putting your gear together.
 If you are walking long distances, you do not want to be lugging around a pack with non-essential items.

 20 Must-Have Items to Add to Your Get-Home

-Depending on the area you live, you may want to consider using a small messenger bag or small hiking pack.
+Depending on the area you live, you may want to consider using a small messenger bag or a small hiking pack.
 If you live in an area where the bag wouldn’t draw too much attention, consider a duffle bag or a Maxpedition Versipak type bag.
-These are the perfect size for this type of get home bag and both have adequate space to add most of these lightweight items.
+These are the perfect size for this type of get-home bag and both have adequate space to add most of these lightweight items.

 - Basic first aid kit with moleskins included

 - Flashlight and/or headlamp

 - Bandana or hat

 - Extra cell phone charger or charged energy pack

 - Small sewing kit